xHeitkamp/AdventOfCode/assets/READMETemplate.md

-# Advent of Code YEAR
+# Advent of Code &YEAR&

 ## Days